emastho/vixenydocs/src/routes/library/components/branch/+page.md

 You can also pass arguments to these functions.

-## Properties
+## Key Properties

 - Can use plugins
 - Can have arguments
-- It's lazy
+- It is lazy
 - Accepts resolves
 - Can have resolves
-- It's reusable
+- It is  reusable
 - Can be in a resolve, branch, or petition (anything with an `f`)

 ## Args